 If you are a student through the age of 17, unaccompanied by a parent/guardian or whose parent/guardian would prefer a more limited card, you may sign up for a student library card.
 Simply complete an application with your name, address, birthday and school information.
 With the student library card you can borrow up to three items at a time and no overdue fines will be charged.
 The student card provides access to all online library services, such as online tutoring, research databases, and downloadable eBooks, audiobooks, music, magazines and movies.
 With it, you can also use library computers.

-Prince George's County residents can access most of the Library’s digital services (with the exception of Hoopla and Kanopy), place holds on materials and reserve meeting rooms all without visiting a branch library.
-These Virtual Library Cards expire in three years.
+Prince George's County residents can access the Library’s digital services, place holds on materials and reserve meeting rooms all without visiting a branch.
+These virtual library cards expire in three years.
 Non-Prince George's County residents may also apply for a virtual card that will expire after six months and offer limited benefits.
 In addition to online access, you may visit any PGCMLS branch library to upgrade to a physical Library Card.
 (Photo ID is required.)

 The staff members at the check out desk of your local library can update the contact information on your library card record.
 You can also use the "Message to Staff" option when accessing your account from the Catalog to inform us of any changes to your account.